 United Artists agreed to make the film despite having recently settled a lawsuit brought on by producers Paddy Chayefsky and Howard Gottfried that challenged the company's right to lease their previous film, The Hospital (1971), to U.S. television network ABC in a package with less successful film.
-Later, UA backed out, fearing the subject matter was too controversial.
-Once MGM agreed to make the movie, UA suddenly did a reversal, choosing to co-produce the film with the competing studio that, six years later, would buy UA outright following the debacle of Heaven's Gate (1980), a financial and public relations nightmare that prompted UA's parent company, Transamerica, to bail out of the film business.
+Later, United Artists backed out, fearing the subject matter was too controversial.
+Once MGM agreed to make the movie, United Artists suddenly did a reversal, choosing to co-produce the film with the competing studio that, six years later, would buy United Artists outright following the debacle of Heaven's Gate (1980), a financial and public relations nightmare that prompted United Artists' parent company, Transamerica, to bail out of the film business.

-Upon its original release, the film was a co-production of MGM, which released the film in the US, and United Artists, which distributed internationally.
+Upon its original release, the film was a co-production of MGM, which released the film in the U.S., and United Artists, which distributed internationally.
 Following the 1981 merger of the two studios, the newly-formed MGM/UA Entertainment Company held worldwide rights for five years.
-In 1986, the US rights were included in Turner Entertainment's purchase of the pre-1986 MGM library, but not the non-US rights, as MGM/UA retained UA's own post-1951 releases.
-MGM continued to hold US video rights for 13 more years, after which they reverted to Warner Bros., whose parent Time Warner purchased Turner in 1996.
-As of 2014, Warner/Turner still controls US rights to the film, and MGM still controls international rights.
+In 1986, the U.S. rights were included in Turner Entertainment's purchase of the pre-1986 MGM library, but not the non-U.S. rights, as MGM/UA retained United Artists' own post-1951 releases.
+MGM continued to hold U.S. video rights for thirteen more years, after which they reverted to Warner Brothers, whose parent company, Time Warner, purchased Turner in 1996.
+As of 2014, Warner Brothers and Turner still control the U.S. rights to the film, and MGM still controls international rights.

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

-The UBS Washington, DC offices shown are set in the office building located at 1001 Pennsylvania Ave., NW, and the interior offices shown are on the second floor, overlooking Pennsylvania Ave., and across the street from the Old Post Office Building.
+The UBS Washington, D.C. offices shown are set in the office building located at 1001 Pennsylvania Ave., NW, and the interior offices shown are on the second floor, overlooking Pennsylvania Avenue, and across the street from the old Post Office Building.